Friday, January 16, 2009

 What is it?

 Serc is histamine but it is a type of it that does not increase allergies in most people.
-In fact, Derebery says that it can theoretically cause your body to produce less histamine related to allergies, and even help your allergy symptoms slightly.
+In fact, Derebery (an allergist AND NeuroTologist) says that it can theoretically cause your body to produce less histamine related to allergies, and even help your allergy symptoms slightly.
 Because of the way it acts according to these doc's, they say antihistamines and other anti allergy med's are allowed as SERC acts on a different receptor.

 How to get it.